Tenant Placement vs Full-Service Property Management

 Tenant placement can be a good fit if you live nearby, have time for tenant communication, understand Massachusetts landlord obligations, and already have dependable vendors.

 It can also work for owners with one straightforward unit who mostly need help with marketing, screening, and lease-up.
+If the property is newer, easy to access, and unlikely to generate frequent maintenance issues, leasing-only support may be a practical way to reduce vacancy risk without outsourcing the whole operation.

 When full-service management is the better fit